Fatmawati: Polygamy

 There was a growing movement to reform women's rights in Indonesia and part of this was to reform the marriage laws.
 Fatmawati was not initially in favour of reforming these laws until she found out about her husband's intentions to marry again.
 Moreover, this time Sukarno had decided that he did not want to divorce Fatmawati but intended to have two wives.

 Fatmawati objected when her husband took Hartini, his new wife, according to Muslim law.
 Sukarno married another woman from Java in 1953 and Fatmawati moved out of the presidential palace and lived separately in Jakarta.
-As part of the settlement Fatmawati was allowed to keep the title of First Lady.
+As part of the settlement, Fatmawati was allowed to keep the title of first lady.
 This development was a major blow to the growing women's movement.
-Fatmawati decided that she was going to divorce the President, but she could not find a religious leader who was willing to oppose the will of Sukarno.
+Fatmawati decided that she was going to divorce the president, but she could not find a religious leader who was willing to oppose the will of Sukarno.
 The women's organisation consoled and advised Fatmawati and they tried to encourage her to return to the palace and reestablish her rights.
-Sukarno himself was annoyed by this development although his new wife understood Fatmawati's anger.
+Sukarno himself was annoyed by this development, although his new wife understood Fatmawati's anger.

-Sukarno's new wife bore him two additional children; however, Sukarno reacted badly when he heard that his latest wife had allowed a women's group to consider transferring the title of First Lady to her.
+Sukarno's new wife bore him two additional children; however, Sukarno reacted badly when he heard that his latest wife had allowed a women's group to consider transferring the title of first lady to her.
 Sukarno returned and had her thrown out of the meeting and exiled to Bogor.

 In 1953 Fatmawati became concerned about the plight of children with tuberculosis.
 She founded the Ibu Soekarno Foundation to fund a hospital.
 The following year a hospital was opened with the assistance of government funding.
 This was called the Madam Soekarno Hospital and Fatmawati laid the foundation stone in 1954.
 The birth of the hospital was a long one.
 The construction of the new building was halted by financial problems and it was not until 1961 that the hospital opened.
 By that time the hospital was run by the Ministry of Health and it did not specialise in tuberculosis or children but was a general hospital.
 In 1967 the name was changed to the Fatmawati Central General Hospital.

-Fatmawati's second child, Megawati Soekarnoputri, became president in 2001.
+Fatmawati's second child, Megawati Sukarnoputri, became president in 2001.